 1. Comment: When a runner stands off a base and “jukes” or “feints” back and forth, this is to be interpreted as “not attempting to advance,” and “Time” shall be called.

 17. When a batted ball hits the Pitching Coach, the following shall apply:

 1. If the coach did not make a legitimate attempt to avoid contact in the Umpire's judgment, the batter is declared out, and no runners shall advance.

 2. If the coach made a legitimate attempt to avoid contact in the Umpire's judgment, the ball becomes dead, and a no-pitch is declared.

 Youth Age Restrictions (Fall 2021/Spring 2022 season and beyond):

 Players born on/after May 1, 2009, are eligible.
-ONLY TWO school grade exemptions per the team will be allowed for players who are in the 6th grade who turns 13 years old before May 1st, 2022.
+ONLY TWO school grade exemptions per team will be allowed for players who are in the 6th grade who turn 13 years old before May 1st, 2022.
 However, those players must be born on/after January 1, 2009, to be eligible.

 Players born on/after May 1, 2010, are eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 5th grade who turn 12 years old before May 1st, 2022.
 However, those players must be born on/after January 1, 2010, to be eligible.